alexmanrique/blog/_posts/2022-04-30-immutable-classes-in-java.md

 Photo by <a href="https://unsplash.com/@jjying?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">JJ Ying</a> on <a href="https://unsplash.com/s/photos/tech?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 {: refdef}

-In this post we are going to talk about the importance of writing inmutable classes in Java.
-There are developers that don't know the concept of immutability and why this is important when programming in Java.
+In this post, we are going to talk about the importance of writing immutable classes in Java.
+Some developers don't know the concept of immutability and why this is important when programming in Java.

 Classes and Objects in Java
 -----------------------------
-A class in a object oriented language like Java is the definition of a concept from a particular domain, and an object it's an instance of this abstraction.
-Also we can talk about classes as object constructors or a "blueprint" for creating objects.
-Immutability applies to classes and objects created from this definitions.
+A class in an object-oriented language like Java is the definition of a concept from a particular domain, and an object it's an instance of this abstraction.
+Also, we can talk about classes as object constructors or a "blueprint" for creating objects.
+Immutability applies to classes and objects created from these definitions.

 Plain old Java objects - POJO
 ---------------------------------
-Plain old Java object it's an instance of a domain class which has only fields and without any business logic.
-Only attributes that should be encapsulated.
+A plain old Java object it's an instance of a domain class that has only fields and without any business logic.
+Only attributes should be encapsulated.

-The attributes of this POJO should be only modified in the creation of an object of the class and should not be modified after the creation of it.
+The attributes of this POJO should be only modified in the creation of an object of the class and should not be modified after its creation of it.

 What's an Immutable Object
 --------------------
-An immutable object, it's an object that once it has been created cannot be modified after it's creation.
-In Java we have examples of inmutable classes like String or Wrapper classes like Float, Integer, Boolean, Short, Integer, Long, Float, Double, Byte or Char.
+An immutable object, it's an object that once it has been created cannot be modified after its creation.
+In Java, we have examples of immutable classes like String or Wrapper classes like Float, Integer, Boolean, Short, Integer, Long, Float, Double, Byte, or Char.

-Benefits of Inmutable Objects
+Benefits of Immutable Objects
 ---------------------------------
-If we allow that the state of an object is modified during the lifetime of it we open the door to situations like <a href="https://stackoverflow.com/questions/34510/what-is-a-race-condition">race conditions</a> in case that we have multiple threads that read and modify the state of this object.
+If we allow the state of an object to be modified during its lifetime of it we open the door to situations like <a href="https://stackoverflow.com/questions/34510/what-is-a-race-condition">race conditions</a> in case we have multiple threads that read and modify the state of this object.

-If an inmutable object remains constant in time we can share it safely among multiple threads.
+If an immutable object remains constant in time we can share it safely among multiple threads.

 > We can say that immutable objects are side-effects free.

-So immutable objects are a must for multithread applications, because multiple threads can try to modify a shared resource (i.e: instance variables)
+So immutable objects are a must for multithread applications because multiple threads can try to modify a shared resource (i.e: instance variables)

-How to create an inmutable class in Java
+How to create an immutable class in Java
 ------------------------------------------

 ### 1 - Remove setter methods

-In the following class we have setter methods.
+In the following class, we have setter methods.
 That is one of the reasons why this class is mutable.
-Having a setter allows to change the state of the object after being created.
+Having a setter allows changing the state of the object after being created.

 ```java
 public class Player {